rancher/docs/content/rancher/v2.x/en/best-practices/v2.5/rancher-managed/_index.md

 ### Tips for Setting Up Containers

-Running well built containers can greatly impact the overall performance and security of your environment.
+Running well-built containers can greatly impact the overall performance and security of your environment.
 Refer to this [guide](./containers) for tips.

 ### Best Practices for Rancher Managed vSphere Clusters